 We can’t do much about the tires and usually don’t need to.
 The tires are so stiff that their natural frequency is too high to affect the other two masses, the sprung and unsprung ones, and too high to be damped by the shocks in any case.
 Tire vibrations go straight through the shocks and coil spring to the chassis.
 It only takes a bit of elastomer in the mounts to block them, however.

 As autocrossers, I think we are uniquely interested in grip on less than perfect surfaces, i.e. surfaces that are generally worse than typical race tracks.
 These consist of moderately bumpy asphalt surfaces and less bumpy concrete surfaces that are typically criss-crossed by expansion and water runoff joints.
-These joints can be quite sharp even though the elevation changes are relatively small.
+These joints can be quite sharp though the elevation changes are relatively small.
 In addition, either of these surface types can sometimes contain a significant solitary bump or dip right on the driving line.
 Sometimes these bumps are located where the car is driving on the cornering limit with the suspension on one side significantly compressed.
 It’s also possible that these significant imperfections in the surface occur just as the car is in the middle of a transient maneuver, such as in the middle of a chicane.
-(Our courses are chock-full of chicanes, not all of which appear on the course map.)
+(Our courses are chock-full of chicanes, some that we create ourselves, on purpose, and don’t appear on the course map.)
 Occasionally we compete on more perfect asphalt or concrete surfaces, but we can’t count on it.

 I think we need to carefully consider the differences between these surfaces we compete on and 1) race tracks, which are generally quite a bit smoother (yes, I know there are exceptions) and 2) the much wider variety of surfaces and conditions for which the typical passenger car must be designed.